ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Introduction

 Recently emerging computer-using agents \citep{wu2024oscopilot,openai2025cua}, capable of operating digital devices in a human-like manner, present a promising approach toward achieving these visions.
-These agents can interact with operating systems through Command-Line Interfaces (CLI; \citealp{sun2024survey,wang2024what}) or perform mouse and keyboard actions via Graphical User Interfaces (GUI; \citealp{cheng2024seeclick,wu2025osatlas}).
-By closely mimicking the user experience when interacting with tools \citep{OSWorld,rawles2024androidworld,hu2024dawn}, these agents enable a unified paradigm where software can be leveraged to automate complex scientific workflows with maximum flexibility.
+These agents can interact with operating systems through Command-Line Interfaces (CLI; \citealp{sun2024survey,wang2024what}) or perform mouse and keyboard actions via Graphical User Interfaces~(GUI; \citealp{cheng2024seeclick,wu2025osatlas}), mimicking the user experience to flexibly automate complex workflows~\citep{OSWorld,rawles2024androidworld,hu2024dawn}.
 As illustrated in Figure~\ref{fig:task_demonstrate}, to predict the protein structure of an amino acid sequence, the agent launches ChimeraX, selects the AlphaFold widget, and inputs the sequence for prediction.
 In this way, scientific tasks could be performed through step-by-step autonomous interaction with software.

 To initiate the use of \cuas to assist human scientists with daily tasks, we introduce \ours, a novel realistic environment designed for developing AI-powered research assistants.
 Our infrastructure comprises a scalable framework for scientific exploration that integrates: (1) a flexible ecosystem comprising scientific software across multiple domains, and (2) standardized evaluation pipelines for rigorous assessment.
 It supports dual-mode interaction, allowing LLM/VLM-based computer agents to operate through either CLI or GUI.